julianpaulussen/streamlit-swipecards/README.md

 ## 🎨 Theme Integration

-- Buttons and highlights adapt to the active Streamlit theme when enabled.
+- Buttons and default table highlights adapt automatically to the active Streamlit theme.
-- Set `use_theme_buttons=True` to color the Like/Back/Pass buttons using your app’s `primaryColor` and text colors.
-Disable to use the original gradient styles.
-- Set `use_theme_highlight=True` to use theme-derived backgrounds/borders for default cell/row/column highlights when no explicit `color` is provided in the highlight specs.
-Disable to fall back to the previous default palette.
+- No flags required: the component derives colors from your app theme (or defaults if none is set).
-- Adjust table readability with `table_font_size` (px), and optionally reduce rendered data with `table_max_rows` and `table_max_columns` to keep layouts clean on small cards.
+- Adjust table readability with `table_font_size` (px); optionally trim rendered data with `table_max_rows` and `table_max_columns` for smaller layouts.

 ## 🚀 Example App